 Casino security cameras captured Truong and an Asian man exiting the riverboat at approximately 6:30 p.m., but Truong never made it back to Omaha.
 When she failed to arrive home, she was reported to local authorities as missing.

 Just over two months later on Thanksgiving Day evening, Nov.
 27, 1997, a hunter discovered decomposed remains on public land near the Washta Access south of Washta, Iowa, in Ida County.
 Authorities believed the remains were that of a woman over age 30 and hoped to identify the victim through dental records.

 The Washta Access, a 52-acre Ida County park with the Little Sioux River traversing through it, is located three miles south of Washta on Highway 31 in Ida County.
 Open year-round, the park features a concrete boat ramp with easy access to the Inkapaduta Canoe Trail on the river.
 The park also features river and stream fishing, native prairie and native timber.

-When the Iowa Division of Criminal Investigation (DCI) established a Cold Case Unit in 2009, Truong’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.
+When the Iowa DCI established a Cold Case Unit in 2009, Truong’s murder was one of approximately 150 cases listed on the Cold Case Unit’s new website as those the DCI hoped to solve using latest advancements in DNA technology.

-Although federal grant funding for the DCI Cold Case Unit was exhausted in December 2011, the DCI continues to assign agents to investigate cold cases as new leads develop or as technological advances allow for additional forensic testing of original evidence.
+Although federal grant funding for the Cold Case Unit was exhausted in December 2011, the DCI continues to assign agents to investigate cold cases as new leads develop or as technological advances allow for additional forensic testing of original evidence.

 The DCI remains committed to resolving Iowa’s cold cases and will continue to work diligently with local law enforcement partners to bring the perpetrators of these crimes to justice for the victims and their families.